 A Middle Grade Historical Novel

 However, Nivѐal is rocked by the spread of contagion, a dreaded illness seen as a punishment from God or curse from the English.
 Deaths begin to multiply and no is spared from the threat.
 Marie fears for the safety of her family and defies Gustave’s instructions by visiting her home, where she learns of her parents’ death.
 Crippled by bereavement, Marie and her guardians flee from the ravaged town after their house is set alight by a conniving merchant, Monsieur Dubois.
 Homeless and penniless, they trudge to the neighbouring, but hostile town, Figeac, where Henri is working as a shoe-maker’s apprentice.
-Marie and her guardians rescue Henri and his brooding apprentice friend Lucien.
+Marie and her guardians rescue Henri, determined to reach safety.

-The five travellers are determined to start afresh, yet they encounter the villainous count again in his hideaway.
+The four travellers are determined to start afresh, yet they encounter the villainous count in his hideaway.
 Marie’s company share the count’s roof and Marie and Marion help the new countess give birth, saving her life after a difficult labour.
-While tackling the count’s tyranny, the five travellers stick together and show resilience.
+While tackling the count’s tyranny, the four travellers stick together and show resilience.
 Marie learns that “courage and kindness make a man noble, not money and a title”.

-The Rat-catcher of Nivѐal tackles the themes of class division, non-traditional families, belonging, friendship and female bravery in patriarchal times.
+The Rat-catcher’s Apprentice tackles the themes of class division, non-traditional families, belonging, friendship and female bravery in patriarchal times.
 It is suited for both female and male young readers, aged 10- 14.